Image

 Penalties for Sexual Exploitation of a Minor in the Scotland County, MO Area

-Charges related to sexual exploitation of a minor are categorized as a class B felony.
-However, if the child involved was under 14 years old the charges increase to a class A felony, which carries a minimum prison sentence of 10 years and a maximum of life imprisonment.
+If you are facing sexploitation charges, you are facing a class B felony.
+However, if the child involved was under the age of 14 the charges are elevated to a class A felony, which carries a minimum prison sentence of 10 years with a maximum of life imprisonment.

-Who Has to Register as a Sex Offender in Scotland County, MO and Throughout Missouri?
+Mandatory Sex Offender Registration in Scotland County, MO and Throughout Missouri

 Under RSMo § 589.400, individuals charged with specific crimes are obligated to register with the Missouri Sex Offender Registry within three days of their conviction or release from jail, prision, or probation: